 The restoration of a lasting peace and stability in Mali is essential for long-term stability in the Sahel region and more broadly for Africa and Europe.
 At the request of the Malian Government and on the basis of UN resolutions, in particular the UN Security Council Resolution 2071, the member states of the European Union agreed to establish a mission to train the Malian Armed Forces (MaAF), in the framework of the EU Common Security and Defense Policy (CSDP).
 The First Mandate for the EU-Training Mission in Mali was established in January 2013.
 The mission’s mandate has been renewed four times, the latest, 5th mandate was adopted in May 2020.
 The UN Security Council, through the MINUSMA-related resolutions, continues to encourage the EUTM Mali to provide support Malian authorities.

-European Union has approved EUTM Mali`s Fourth Mandate, which will last until May 2020.
+European Union has approved EUTM Mali`s Fifth Mandate, which will last until May 2024.
 With the focus on four pillars of activity: advice, training, military education and support G5S Joint Force.

 EUTM objectives are to: